kibade/samba-ad-dc/VirtualBox-Headless-on-Debian.md

 ---
 ### Creating VMs
-+ VMs are created using the `vboxuser` account.
-There are example scripts for creating Windows and Debian VMs located on the DUCH main server, named __/home/vboxuser/*.sh__.
-Copy the scripts to the local `vboxuser` home directory, and edit files to taste.
++ VMs are created **exclusively** using the `vboxuser` account.
+There are example scripts for creating Windows and Debian VMs located on the HARW main server, named __/home/vboxuser/*.sh__.
+Copy the scripts to the local `vboxuser` home directory, and edit the files to taste.
 + Reminder: To open a shell running as the `vboxuser` user, run the following as root:
 ```